wiepstikvoort/git_introduction/README.md

 More specifically:
 - Create your own branch
-- If the issue asks for it, fork
+- Choose an issue, work on it, solve it
 - Upload whatever needs to be uploaded
 - Create pull requests